ilhan007/ui5con-web-component/docs/5_Use_Tokenizer_in_Smart_Store_app.md

-# Use `Tokenizer` web component in the Smart Store application
+# Use the `Tokenizer` web component in the Smart Store application
-This is the final exersice.
-We will intergrate the `Tokenizer` to add some more responsiveness to the `Tag's` column.
+This is the final exercise.
+We will integrate the `Tokenizer` to add some more responsiveness to the `Tag's` column.
 <br>

 ## 1. Import the `Tokenizer`